 Myofascial trigger points, are described as hyper-irritable spots in the fascia surrounding skeletal muscle.
 Palpable nodules in taut bands of muscle fibers.

 Fascia is the unifying force for our entire body

 Fascia provides structure for your body.
 But it’s more than just wrapping.

 Fascia actually has nerves!
 That makes it almost as sensitive as skin.

 Fascia also contains more pain receptors than muscles.

-Studies have shown that fascia and the autonomic nervous system are interconnected.
+Studies have shown that fascia and the autonomic (or automatic) nervous system are interconnected.

 The connective tissue sends messages via the nervous system to the brain.

 Fascia responds to stress without your conscious command.
 It can contract independently of muscles.